MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-optional-claims.md

 1. Go to the <a href="https://portal.azure.com/" target="_blank">Azure portal</a>.
 1. Search for and select **Azure Active Directory**.
 1. Under **Manage**, select **App registrations**.
-1. Select the application you want to configure optional claims for in the list.
+1. Choose the application for which you want to configure optional claims based on your scenario and desired outcome.

 **Configuring optional claims through the UI:**